Joe & The Juice is provides BOTH caffeine and juice fixes at Guoco Tower and Sentosa Quayside Isle.

-The shop was bursting with energy when I visited (just a short walk from Raffles Place MRT), with hyper chatty staff who prepared fresh juice and sandwiches while grooving along to a thumping soundtrack of dance music.
-It was fun.
+The shop is known to be energetic with energy, with chatty staff who prepares fresh juice and sandwiches while grooving along to a thumping soundtrack of dance music.

 The Joe & The Juice chain first originated from Copenhagen, founded by a former elite sports karate fighter who first wanted to design healthy delicious quick-fix meal options for athletes.